Haybu/spring-boot-actuator-rsocket-proxy/README.md

 *   to read a client health by path name parameter, the route would look like: `actuator.health.read.name`.
 The parameter name and value would be passed via the request object.

-##### Work In-Progress
-*   Beside the read `ActuatorReadRequest`, there are also `ActuatorWriteRequest` and `ActuatorDeleteRequest` domain objects by which you can perform proxied read and write operation on connected clients.
-All these operation request domain objects can optionally include any operation parameters.

-*   Potential use is to leverage this mechanism to refresh configuration of all connected instances of a specific microservice.

 ### Actuator Proxy

 I am putting a docker image together and plan to publish it soon.
 Meanwhile, you can run the main class on the `proxy-server` sub-module.
 The proxy would run on port 7002.

+##### Work In-Progress
+*   Beside the read `ActuatorReadRequest`, there are also `ActuatorWriteRequest` and `ActuatorDeleteRequest` domain objects by which you can perform proxied read and write operation on connected clients.
+All these operation request domain objects can optionally include any operation parameters.

+*   Potential use is to leverage this mechanism to refresh configuration of all connected instances of a specific microservice, probably on k8s via a controller.